-The Rituals of Life is a game with a social commentary on the usage of smart phones.
-The game doesn't take itself too seriously in the way the gameplay presents itself.
+Summary The Rituals of Life is a game with social commentary on the usage of smart phones created in 48 hours during the 2016 Global Game Jam.
+The game doesn't take itself too serious as it is reflected in the gameplay and game rules.

+My Role During the jam I took upon the role of designer and producer and did some programming.
 The theme of the Global Game Jam 2016 was Rituals.
-My team and I forced ourselves to think out of the box, because the theme invokes the urge to use clichés and tropes.
-We wanted to create something that was absurd and funny yet touching upon themes we recognize from daily life.
+We forced ourselves to think out of the box, because the theme invokes the urge to use clichés and tropes.
+I wanted to create something that was absurd and funny, yet touching upon themes we recognize from daily life.

 The learning points for this project are that I further developed the skill to rapidly iterate from an idea to a complete game.
 I took a learning point from the Global Game Jam of the year before and applied it this specific game jam; My team and I adjusted the scope to fit the time frame as we had a big issue with scope creep the first time around.